nosinovacao/dotnet-sonar/README.md

 The above code will:

-* Ensure add current jenkins user to the Docker group
+* Add current jenkins user to the Docker group
 * Mount the docker socket into the container so that you can control the Docker instance on the host machine

 ## Known issues